robinrowe/libunistd/cmaker/README.md

 The purpose of cmaker_sources.sh is to import existing legacy files.
 Is not needed by new projects.

 Use cmaker_top.sh to create the top level CMakelists.txt that calls CMakelists.txt files in subdirectories.
 Of course, create the subdirectories first.

+Udrt cmaker_redo.sh to add cmaker frameworks to legacy projects.
+Note this appends the old files to the new, requires editing results by hand.

 --0--